triton-inference-server/pytriton/docs/deploying_models.md

 # Deploying Models

-The following section provide more details about possible options of configuring the [Triton Inference Server](https://github.com/triton-inference-server/server), configuring the model for loading in Triton and deploying the solution in Docker containers or clusters.
+The following page provides more details about possible options for configuring the [Triton Inference Server](https://github.com/triton-inference-server/server), configuring the model for loading in Triton, and deploying the solution in Docker containers or clusters.

 ## Examples

-Before you move to more advanced topics you may want to review examples which provide an implementation of various models implementation (in JAX, Python, PyTorch and TensorFlow) deployed using the library.
+Before you move to more advanced topics, you may want to review examples that provide an implementation of various models (in JAX, Python, PyTorch, and TensorFlow) deployed using the library.

 You can also find the usage
 of [Perf Analyzer](https://github.com/triton-inference-server/client/blob/main/src/c++/perf_analyzer/README.md)
 for profiling models (throughput, latency) once deployed using the solution.

-For more, please review the [examples](examples.md) section.
+For more information, please review the [Examples](examples.md) page.

 ## Configuring Triton

-The [Triton][pytriton.triton.Triton] class is the base entrypoint for working with Triton Inference Server.
+The [Triton][pytriton.triton.Triton] class is the base entry point for working with Triton Inference Server.

 ### Initialization

-The connecting the Python models with Triton Inference Server working in the current environment requires creating a [Triton][pytriton.triton.Triton] object.
+Connecting Python models with Triton Inference Server working in the current environment requires creating a [Triton][pytriton.triton.Triton] object.
 This can be done by creating a context:

 ```python